Niccoryan0/portfolio/README.md

 Start time: 6:30p.m. on Thursday

-Finish time: Ongoing
+Finish time: ~4:30p.m on Friday

-Actual time needed to complete: A lot (I'm just doing this as I go, hard to say it's finished)
+Actual time needed to complete: ~1-1.5 hours split over Thursday and Friday

 ### 5/8/2020
 Number and name of feature: Feature #1 Deployment